Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 When the SOUT procedure is completed and the report on its results is approved, the employer must:

-1. notify the checking organization within 3 working days
+1. within 3 working days notify the inspection organization

-2. within a month (30 days) to familiarize employees with the results of the SOUT (they must sign for reading)
+2. within a month (30 days) to familiarize employees with the results of the SOUT (they must sign after reading)

-3. no later than 30 days post information on the results of SOUT on the company's website (if available).
+3. no later than 30 days to post information about the results of the SOUT on the website of the enterprise (if any).

-How long are materials and reports on SOUT valid
+How long are the materials and reports on the SOUT valid for?

-The term for the preparation of reporting documentation: is determined by the employer at the stage of the collection of the verification commission.
+The term for preparing reporting documentation: is determined by the employer at the stage of collecting the verification commission.

-The shelf life of materials on SOUT in the archives is 45 years.
+The period of storage of materials on SUT in the archives is 45 years.

-Validity period of materials for SAUT: are valid during the entire period of establishment of the hazard class or during the period of validity of the declaration that the working conditions comply with the safety standards.
+Validity of materials on SOUT: are valid during the entire period of establishing the hazard class or during the validity of the declaration that working conditions comply with safety standards.

-We did not make a detailed detailed analysis, since it is a relatively young procedure and there is a possibility that some changes will be made to the order.
-But they were able to determine the framework "from" and "to", under which the work will not be recognized as formal from the point of view of the inspectors government agencies...
-As an example, we considered stages of SOUT in the organization, consisting of 25 office workstations.
-By the way, the timing of each type of work must be indicated in the schedule and approved by the employer.
+We did not make detailed detailed analysis, since it is a relatively young procedure and it is likely that individual changes will still be made to the procedure.
+But we were able to determine the framework "from" and "to", in which the work will not be recognized as formal from the point of view of the inspectors government agencies.
+As an example, we have considered SOUT stages in the organization, consisting of 25 office workstations.
+By the way, the timing of each type of work should be indicated in the schedule and approved by the employer.

-So the first step is the appointment of members and approval.
-If you work together, then it can take about 3 working hours.
-Let's consider that 1 day.
+So, the first stage is the appointment of members and approval.
+If we work together, then it can take about 3 working hours.
+We will assume that 1 day.

 Further, an agreement is concluded with.
-Taking into account the agreement on the terms of payment, this may take about 5 business days.
-From this moment, the organization begins to perform work.
-The initial information on the customer is filled in, after which the identification of potential HOPF is carried out, based on the list of jobs and the comparison of factors with the classifier and the approval of the results of the stage by the members of the commission.
-The approximate time of work can be 15 days.
-After that, the expert is obliged to travel to the actual location of the employer's organization to carry out instrumental measurements.
+Given the agreement on payment terms, it may take about 5 working days.
+From this moment, the organization begins to work.
+The initial information on the customer is filled in, after which the identification of potential VOPFs is carried out, based on the list of jobs and the comparison of factors with the classifier, and the results of the stage are approved by the members of the commission.
+Approximate turnaround time is 15 days.
+After that, the expert is obliged to go to the actual location of the employer's organization to conduct instrumental measurements.

-In our example, measurements will be no more than 1 working day.
-If the volume of seats is much higher and they are of a production nature, then it can be two or three days.
-Based on the results of the measurements, the expert proceeds to draw up the protocols of the studies carried out and draw up a report on the special assessment.
-This takes him about 15 working days.
-Then they are transferred to the commission for review, the result of which will be an approved report, which the organization conducting the SAWS must submit by January 1, 2016 to the state labor inspectorate within 10 working days.
-Starting from 2016, the results will be transferred to a special register - information system accounting.
+In our example, measurements will be no more than 1 business day.
+If the number of places will be much higher and they will be of a production nature, then it may be two or three days.
+Based on the results of the measurements, the expert proceeds to draw up the protocols of the studies and draw up a report on the special assessment.
+It takes him about 15 working days to do this.
+Further, they are transferred for review by the commission, the result of which will be an approved report, which the organization conducting the SOUT must submit before January 1, 2016 to the state labor inspectorate within 10 working days.
+Starting from 2016, the results will be transferred to a special registry - information system accounting.

-Since the beginning of 2014, Federal Law No. 426-FZ dated December 28, 2013 (hereinafter referred to as the Law on SOUT) has been in effect.
-Its provisions completely abolished the certification of workplaces, and instead introduced new order analysis of harmful factors of work - a special assessment of working conditions (hereinafter - SOUT).
+Since the beginning of 2014, Federal Law No. 426-FZ dated December 28, 2013 (hereinafter referred to as the Law on SOUT) has been in force.
+Its provisions completely abolished the certification of jobs, and instead introduced new order analysis of harmful factors of work - a special assessment of working conditions (hereinafter - SOUT).

-Despite the fact that the transition period is still going on, and for many, December 2018 will be the deadline for the SAUT, labor inspections are already conducting regular and unscheduled inspections, revealing thousands of violations.
-In order not to incur fines and penalties, employers should understand the innovations as early as possible.
+Despite the fact that the transitional period is still ongoing, and for many, the deadline for conducting the SUT will be December 2018, labor inspectorates are already conducting regular and unscheduled inspections, revealing thousands of violations.
+In order not to incur fines and penalties, employers should understand innovations as early as possible.

 The essence of the special assessment of working conditions

-SOUT is, in essence, a check and assessment independent experts working conditions at predetermined workplaces.
-If labor is associated with harmful and dangerous influences, a specialized organization makes the necessary instrumental measurements and, having established the influence of conditions on the people working there, assigns one of the possible classes to the workplace:
+SOUT, in essence, is a check and evaluation independent experts working conditions at predetermined workplaces.
+If the work is associated with harmful and hazardous effects, a specialized organization makes the necessary instrumental measurements and, having established the influence of conditions on the people working there, assigns one of the possible classes to the workplace:

 • Harmful; dangerous.

-The results of the SOUT determine the amount deducted by the employer for his employees in the FIU, as well as the amount of benefits due to employees (additional vacation, reduced working hours, etc.).
+The amount deducted by the employer for his employees in the FIU, as well as the amount of benefits due to employees (additional leave, shortened working hours, etc.) depends on the results of the SOUT.

-Reducing the influence of the detected harmful factors in the future can minimize the established additional tariff and even bring it to zero, as well as reduce the employer's expenses for compensation and guarantees for employees employed in hazardous production.
-It turns out than better conditions labor of employees, the less the employer will have to pay.
+Reducing the influence of the detected harmful factors in the future can minimize the established additional tariff and even reduce it to zero, and will also reduce the employer's expenses for compensation and guarantees for employees engaged in hazardous production.
+Turns out than better conditions labor of employees, the less the employer will have to pay.

-By the Law on SOUT, the responsibility for financing and organizing the process of special appraisal is assigned to all employers - legal entities and individual entrepreneurs who have employees.
+The Law on SOUT imposes the obligation to finance and organize the special assessment process on all employers - legal entities and individual entrepreneurs who employ employees.
 Accordingly, a special assessment of working conditions is not required:

 2) For employers - individuals.